Value for Money 43%

 Best of all, there are hardly any self-consciously British pubs.
 Not that we’ve got anything against British pubs, of course – when they’re in Britain.
 It’s just that when you put one in the Alps, and fill it with Brits, all they seem to do is stand around watching footie on flat-screen TVs.
 Seems like a big waste of ski-holiday buzz to us.
 One more plus about the Verbier scene: it’s very compact.

-Everyone rates Pub Montfort: saisonnaires, ski instructors, Eurotrashy blondes from Geneva, even the likes of you and me.
+Everyone rates Pub Montfort: saisonnaires, ski instructors, Eurotrashy types from Geneva, even the likes of you and me.
 So don’t give it another moment’s thought – just go there.
-The only reason not to go there, in fact, is if there’s a good live band playing down at the Farinet.
+The only reason not to go there, in fact, is if you’re going to Le Farinet instead.

 Best for after-dinner drinks

-T-Bar is right on the place Central, feels more urban than most Verbier bars (“a tiny cramped space full of ski bums and ski instructors”), and has live music.
+TBar, in Hotel Central, feels more urban than most Verbier bars (“a tiny cramped space full of ski bums and ski instructors”), and has live music.
+It has the chef who used to be at the Nomad Sushi Lounge (“The same great Asian food for cheaper prices – what’s not to like!”).
 Le Rouge is very lively with a club, two restaurants, and an apres-ski terrace.

-Later on there’s the Etoile Rouge, Carve in the W hotel, and The Farm Club.
+Later on there’s Carve in the W hotel, and The Farm Club.
 The latter is a Verbier institution and the single most famous nightclub in the Alps for over 40 years – famous, that is, for stratospherically high prices, unforgiving doormen, and the wealth of its clientele.